tycbold/Crystal-Gems-Collector/README.md

 # Crystal (Gems) Collector

-This game is (evedently) inspired by one of the best modern animated shows, Steven Universe.
+This game is (evidently) inspired by one of the best modern animated shows, Steven Universe.

 ### Rules